NateWr/cyf-react-syntax/readme.md

 ### What should you know?

-1. There are two components in the code above.
-What are their names?
+1. In the Components section above, we've written code for two components.
+Can you name the two components discussed?

 2. Can you name the "smart" component?